skullanbones/mpeg2ts/README.md

 If you want to use ts-lib installation with your project you need to set the `CMAKE_PREFIX_PATH` to where ts-lib is being installed if it wasn't installed under your system.

-### Linux Make
-[Deprecated] This is the traditionall way of building using GNU Make.
-This is left for legacy purpose and before all targets been ported to CMake.
-The recommended way of building this library is CMake.

 ## Tsparser
 ### How to run it
 Type `make help` to see all make targets.
 To start runing the lib: